HappyGnome/DCS_Webhooker/Readme.md

 # INTRODUCTION

-The aim of DCS_Webhooker is to allow DCS (servers) to post messages to Discord from the mission environment.
+The aim of DCS_Webhooker is to allow DCS (servers) to post messages to Discord (or other similar API with an HTTPS webhook) from the mission environment.
 This project is in the prototyping stage.
 Final capabilities TBC.

 # INSTALLATION